NicoloMoretti/barracks/docs/scripting-guide.md

 ```

 We created a new variable of name "myVariable" and of type "int".

 A variable is like a named box to store values in and to read them at a later time, like a goal on the goals array.

 The type "int" means that the variable can only contain a value of type integer.

-when we use the assignment operator ':=':
+When we use the assignment operator ':=':
 1. First the right hand side will be resolved to a number, so "-12 +3" will result in -9
 2. Then the result is saved into the left hand side, in this case "myVariable"